Understanding Unapplied Cash Payment Income & Unapplied Cash Bill Payment Expenses

 Here we have a bill that is dated 6/21/18.
 So, if we were running an accrual-based Profit and Loss statement, then the expense would be included in the report that included 6/21/18.
 But, this bill was actually paid BEFORE the bill date.
 It was paid on 5/3/18.
 This means that QuickBooks Online needs to correct our books to record the expense back in May.
 We can’t wait until 6/21 to record this expense!

-The transactions will record an amount to the Unapplied Cash Bill Payment Expense account in May, then it will remove it out of that account in June so that the expense will move to its final position in that Office/General Administrative account.
+The transactions will record an amount to the Unapplied Cash Bill Payment Expense account in May, then it will remove it from that account in June so that the expense will move to its final position in that Office/General Administrative account.
 As you can see, these Unapplied Cash accounts are simply a placeholder to make sure we aren’t forgetting to record any revenue or expenses on the Profit and Loss statement.

 2. How do I fix the Unapplied Cash transactions on my Profit and Loss Statement?